FAQs: Registering to vote

 2. How do I register to vote?

-You can apply online to register to vote.
+You can register to vote online*.
 It only takes 5 minutes.

-If you're unable to register online, you can apply by completing a paper application form and posting or emailing it to Electoral Services.
+If you're unable to register online, you can apply by completing a paper application form and posting or emailing it to the Elections Office.
 You can download the relevant form here

-If you can’t print the form, please contact Electoral Services and we will be happy to send you a copy in the post.
+If you can’t print the form, please contact the Elections Office and we will be happy to send you a copy in the post.

 3. What is the deadline for applications to register to vote?

-In order to take effect for the UK Parliamentary general election on Thursday 4 July 2024, applications to register to vote must be received before midnight on Tuesday 18 June 2024.
+In order to take effect for the local government election for the Council of the Isles of Scilly on Thursday 1 May 2025, applications to register to vote must be received before midnight on Friday 11 April 2025.

-You need to re-register when you move house.
+You need to re-register to vote when you move house.

 If you have a postal or proxy vote, you will also need to complete a new postal or proxy voting application.